feast-dev/feast/sdk/python/tests/README.md

 ### To include a new offline / online store in the main Feast repo

 * Extend `data_source_creator.py` for your offline store.
-* In `repo_configuration.py` add a new`IntegrationTestRepoConfig` or two (depending on how many online stores you want to test).
+* In `repo_configuration.py` add a new `IntegrationTestRepoConfig` or two (depending on how many online stores you want to test).
+    - Generally, you should only need to test against sqlite.
+However, if you need to test against a production online store, then you can also test against redis or dynamodb.
 * Run the full test suite with `make test-python-integration.`

 ### Including a new offline / online store in the main Feast repo from external plugins with community maintainers.

 * This folder is for plugins that are officially maintained with community owners.
-Place the APIs in feast/infra/offline_stores/contrib/.
+Place the APIs in `feast/infra/offline_stores/contrib/`.
 * Extend `data_source_creator.py` for your offline store and implement the required APIs.
 * In `contrib_repo_configuration.py` add a new `IntegrationTestRepoConfig` (depending on how many online stores you want to test).
 * Run the test suite on the contrib test suite with `make test-python-contrib-universal`.